 - Navigate to the bottom menu of the editor interface.

 - Select the link titled "Pages"

 - The "Pages" section displays a list of top-level pages.
-In the right-hand column labeled "Controls", you can choose to "Edit" the page, or you can choose "Add Subpage".
+In the right-hand column labeled "Controls", you can choose "Add Subpage".
 If you need to go deeper in the hierarchy, simply click the chevron in the left-hand column on this page.
 This expands the next layer of pages.